 The CDO is a guided research facility, directed by a McGill Law graduate with experience in both private practice and the non-profit sector.
-The CDO Director and CDO Coordinator work with, and for, B.C.L./LL.B. and LL.M. students, providing information and counseling on planning and preparing for their legal careers.
+The CDO Director, Officer and Coordinator work with, and for, B.C.L./LL.B., LL.M. and DCL students, providing information and counseling on planning and preparing for their legal careers.

 What We Do

 We facilitate recruitment and interview processes for a range of employers and actively develop relationships with potential and current employers, such as law firms, governments, international organizations and universities.
 Our services reflect the Faculty’s bilingual and bi-juridical nature and include developing opportunities in a multitude of areas of practice, across jurisdictions and across legal traditions.

 CDO Resource and General Information drop-in Centre Hours